cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 In cases where constant time execution is not required, the so-called try-and-increment method may be appropriate.
-As discussion in {{introduction}}, this variant works by hashing input m using a standard hash function ("Hash"), e.g., SHA256, and then checking to see if the resulting point E(m, f(m)), for curve function f, belongs on E.
+As discussion in {{introduction}}, this variant works by hashing input m using a standard hash function ("Hash"), e.g., SHA256, and then checking to see if the resulting point (m, f(m)), for curve function f, belongs on E.
 This is detailed below.

 ~~~